build-on-aws/content/posts/what-happens-athena-query/index.md

 Let's take a quick pause to discuss an important component here - `SerDe`.
 What the heck is a SerDe and what is used for?!

 `SerDe`s are Java classes that tell Athena how to handle the data (it's short for Serializer/Deserializer).
-Athena supports [several serdes by default](https://docs.aws.amazon.com/athena/latest/ug/supported-serdes.html), but this is another area where I see folks get stuck.
-Particularly because you can create a table in the Glue Data Catalog with _ANY_ SerDe.
+The Glue Data Catalog lets you create a table with _ANY_ SerDe and this is another area where I see folks get stuck.
 While Athena [supports many popular data formats](https://docs.aws.amazon.com/athena/latest/ug/supported-serdes.html) like CSV, JSON, Parquet, and ORC, it doesn't support _every_ format.
 In addition, there can even be different SerDes for the same data type.
 Athena supports `LazySimpleSerDe` and `OpenCSVSerDe` for processing CSV files.
 For JSON, there's also both Hive JSON SerDe and OpenX JSON SerDe.
 Which SerDe you use depends on your data format and what features of that data format the SerDe itself supports.

-I should also note that no data is "imported" into Athena and there's no data conversion happening or anything like.
+I should also note that no data is "imported" into Athena and there's no data conversion happening or anything like that.
 Athena is just telling the Glue Data Catalog "Hey, here's a table.
 It's located in this place in S3 and it uses this format. kthx!"

 ```mermaid
 sequenceDiagram